-Rietumu Banka Group Sustainability Report 2019 is the Group's third sustainability report, covering a period from January 2019 to December 2019 and the organizational structure dated December 31, 2019.
-The report is intended to disclose the information annually about the Group's intentions and efforts to facilitate sustainable development internally and externally, and reflecting its attitude and activities in such non-financial areas as environmental protection and social responsibility.
+Rietumu Banka Group Sustainability Report 2019 is the Group's fourth sustainability report, covering a period from January 2020 to December 2020 and the organizational structure dated December 31, 2020.
+The report is intended to disclose the information annually about the Group's intentions and efforts to facilitate sustainable development internally and externally, and reflecting its attitude and activities in such non-financial areas as environmental protection, social responsibility and issues related to employees.

 Information, disclosed in this report, is prepared based on principles of Global Reporting Initiative (GRI) Standards, Core option.
-References to GRI indicators are reflected on page 29.
+References to GRI indicators are reflected on page 30.
 The report is not externally assured.
 Apart from the above, this report addresses Directive 2014/95/EU of the European Parliament and of the Council and the relevant regulations in force in the Republic of Latvia.